7086cmd/blog/source/_posts/If-I-Can-Stop-One-Heart-From-Breaking.md

 [Pre-Chorus]
 No further hesitation
 On those unanswered questions
-So now, I’ll make a dream unchained
+So now, I'll make a dream unchained
-You might also like
-WHITE NIGHT
-Jake Miller
-IU - Love wins all (Romanized)
-Genius Romanizations
-Creepy Nuts - Bling-Bang-Bang-Born (Romanized)
-Genius Romanizations

 [Chorus]
 Let my heart bravely spread the wings
 Soaring past the night, to trace the primal light